PKrystian/PKrystian/README.md

 <p align="left">

   👋 Hi!
-I'm Krystian, a passionate Junior Backend Developer specializing in Big Data.
+I'm Krystian, a passionate Full Stack Developer.
 I thrive on transforming imaginative concepts into reality through web and application development.<br>

-  🌱 Currently, I'm on an enriching journey, delving deeper into `Kotlin`, `Flask`, and `React` to fuel my hunger for continuous learning and innovation.<br>
+  🌱 Currently, I'm on an enriching journey, delving deeper into `React` and `Django`, while working on project: [talis.live](https://talis.live/) to fuel my hunger for continuous learning and innovation.<br>

   🤝 I'm actively seeking captivating projects to collaborate on.
 If you have an intriguing venture in mind, let's connect!
 You can reach out to me at krystian.pinczak2001@gmail.com.<br>

   💬 My Linkedin: [Click here](https://www.linkedin.com/in/krystianpinczak/).<br>

-  🔭 You can view my resume: [Click here](https://github.com/PKrystian/PKrystian/blob/senior/GithubResume.pdf).<br>

 ###

 <h2 align="left">💻 My main day-to-day technologies:</h2>